Artists in Crime: Characters

-Agatha Troy & Detective Fiction's "love interest"
+Reception

+Agatha Troy and detective fiction love interests

-In the 1930s, the 'Golden Age Crime Queens' (with the notable exception of Agatha Christie, whose Hercule Poirot and Miss Marple did not lend themselves too credibly, perhaps, to a 'love interest') introduced romantic partners for their series detectives, who had begun their fictional careers in the classic bachelor pattern of Sherlock Holmes and Dr Watson.
+With the notable exception of Agatha Christie, whose Hercule Poirot and Miss Marple did not lend themselves to a 'love interest', in the 1930s the Golden Age crime queens introduced romantic partners for their series detectives.
+These detectives had begun their fictional careers in the classic bachelor pattern of Sherlock Holmes and Dr Watson.
 Dorothy L Sayers' Lord Peter Wimsey met Harriet Vane in Strong Poison (1930) and by the final full-length Wimsey novel Busman's Honeymoon (1938), Sayers had married him off and effectively ended his career.
-Margery Allingham's Albert Campion charted a parallel romantic and matrimonial course through the 1930s, and in Artists In Crime, Ngaio Marsh introduced the painter Agatha Troy, with whom her detective Roderick Alleyn falls instantly and definitively in love.
+Margery Allingham's Albert Campion charted a parallel romantic and matrimonial course through the 1930s, and in Artists In Crime, Ngaio Marsh introduced the painter Agatha Troy, with whom her detective Roderick Alleyn falls in love.